nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/MF_SEED_MODULES.md

 Have a terminal window open and change directory to `~/workspace/modern-farm`.

-Run `npm start test` to start the automated testing task.
+Run `npm run test` to start the automated testing task.

 ## Seed Instructions